KorbsStudio/electron-builder-sample/README.md

 In progress

 ## Do To List
- - For auto updating to work on macOS (DMG), I need to add code signing for GitHub Actions?
-No?
+ - For auto updating to work on macOS (DMG), I need to add code signing for GitHub Actions [Possible](https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions)
  - Learn how to make GitHub Actions build a `.appx` file using [`electron-windows-store`](https://github.com/felixrieseberg/electron-windows-store)
    - Learn to add Windows SDK (Required)
    - Find out paths (Assuming GitHub uses "C:\a\repo_name\" so far)